acolby/creditor/readme.md

 ### ./creditor structure

-The "/creditor" directory needs to be sturctured as follows
+The "/creditor" directory needs to be structured as follows

 ```
   /_ package.json